Gabys2005/CameraSystem/docs/camera-types/movingcams.md

 ## Optional attributes

 * `Bezier` - type: `boolean` - if set to true, the track will be a Bezier curve. *Note: current implementation is pretty bad and could cause a lot of lag with a lot of points*
+* `DisableFocus` - type: `boolean` - if set to `true`, focusing on someone won't change the camera angle on this camera

 ## Point attributes